TheJaredWilcurt/playground/README.md

 ### AI Disclosure

-* 0% of this project came from AI
+* No AI of any kind was used at any point in this project.